chuyd/pmem-CSI/README.md

 set `KUBECONFIG` as shown at the end of the `make start` output and use `kubectl` binary on the host running VMs.

-Use `make stop` to stop the virtual machines.
-The cluster state remains preserved and will be restored after next `make start`.
+Use `make stop` to stop and remove the virtual machines.

 The DeviceMode (lvm or direct) used in testing is selected using variable TEST_DEVICEMODE in [test-config.sh](test/test-config.sh).